Checklists

 Are there any advantages in segmenting stores into different store concepts?

-Find out the customers 'needs and wishes through active use of the employees' dialogue with the customers.
+Find out about customer needs and wants through active use of employee dialogue with customers.

 -

-Create an understanding of your working life, the type of people you are and describe the work environment
+Create an understanding of your work life, the type of person you are and describe the work environment

 Describe the company's social responsibility and social awareness